Transposition of the Great Arteries (TGA)Transposition of the Great Arteries (TGA)

 - A medicine called prostaglandin E1.
 This is used to keep the ductus arteriosus open.
 This allows blood to flow through the heart.

-Your child will have a test called a balloon atrial septostomy.
+Your child may have a test called a balloon atrial septostomy.
 This is done during cardiac catheterization.
-This test makes it easier for oxygen-rich blood to reach the rest of the body.
-This keeps blood flowing between the two upper chambers of the heart (atria).
+This test makes it easier for oxygen-rich blood to reach the rest of the body by creating or enlarging an atrial septal defect which allows oxygen-rich blood and oxygen-poor blood to mix.

-When your baby is 1 to 2 weeks of age, he or she will have surgery for TGA.
+In the first few months of life, your baby will need surgery for TGA.
 This procedure is called an arterial switch.
 Your child’s surgeon will move the aorta and pulmonary artery to their normal places.
+The surgeon will also have to move the coronary arteries.
 The doctor will also fix any other heart problems.

 What are the complications of TGA?Complications of untreated TGA include: